prefapp/action-build-images-summary/README.md

 ### 📐 Architecture

-Currently we are using a minimal Hexagonal Architecture in order to follow the best practices and separation of concerns.
-If you open a PR against the code, please, follow this principles.
+We use a minimal Hexagonal Architecture for best practices and separation of concerns.
+When submitting a PR, please: keep core logic isolated, divide the system into responsible layers, ensure business logic independence, use ports and adapters, design for testability, utilize dependency injection, follow coding standards, and write clear, maintainable code.
+This ensures a clean, efficient, and scalable codebase.

 ![image](https://github.com/user-attachments/assets/34bc9fe4-9076-480b-8a31-e98e9df3467e)